 Which Recessed Lights Can Be Used in Damp Areas?

-Recessed lighting can be found just about anywhere in and around the ... new construction or new additions in California are required...
+Recessed lighting can be found just about anywhere in and around the home.
+The majority of recessed lights are fine for damp...

 Lighting Level Code Requirements